michaelpetersubc/documentation/Econ514/legal_stuff.md

 Notice in particular that UBC prohibits any student from hiring a tutor or editor to help them with their work.

 Submitting a project or assignment that has been completed  by someone else is considered plagiarism.
-(It would also be a complete waste of time at this point in your career.
+(It would also be a complete waste of time at this point in your career).